Medical & Biohazardous Waste Disposal in Pennsylvania

 Pennsylvania is a state known for its large Amish population, being America’s chocolate capital, and its early influence on rail travel in America.
 Pennsylvania is one of the 13 original colonies in America.
 The state was established in 1681 as a result of a royal land grant to William Penn, who named the land Pennsylvania after his father.
 Penn prescribed to the Quaker faith, controversial in England at the time.
 His intention was to establish a place where people could enjoy freedom of religion.

 It’s therefore no surprise that Pennsylvania is a state with significant religious history, while there are less than 10,000 practicing Quakers today, there is another religion that owes a lot of its history to the state.
 Pennsylvania has been home to the Amish for hundreds of years, maintains one of the largest Amish populations in America and also plays host to America’s oldest Amish settlement in the Lancaster County community.Pennsylvania is also known as the unofficial home of American chocolate, with Hershey’s chocolate originating from the community of the same name, in the Derry Township.
 The state also has a rich rail history.
 The Pennsylvania Railroad (PRR) was established in 1846 and was the largest railroad, by traffic and revenue, in America for the first half of the 20th century.
+By 1911, Pittsburgh produced over half the nation's steel.

 In America, each state’s regulations of biohazardous and medical waste are different.
 In Pennsylvania, the generation, handling, transportation and disposal of these types of medical and sharps waste is regulated by the Pennsylvania Department of Environmental Protection.
 The regulations outlined by this department dictate that infectious medical waste (excluding sharps) must be stored for no longer than 30 days, with this 30-day period starting from the time the first item of waste is stored.
 If the container is filled within this period, it can then be frozen for up to 90 days.
 Understanding and adhering to state-specific regulations for biohazardous and medical waste management can be challenging.
 Our team has the expertize and experience to help your business navigate these codes of practice.